simulieren/simonhalimonov.com/README.md

 ## WordPress Setup

+- Create a single post and page
-- Polylang
+  - Post
-  - Configure a main language that reflect the `gatsby-config.js`
-  - This site uses `en_US` as the default language
-  - The secondary language is `de_DE`
-  - Configure a menu for both languages
+    - Add a tag
+    - Add featured image
+  - Page
+    - Add featured image
 - Settings
   - User permalinks with post name.
   - Set a page as the front page